JKelliher/Campr_Repository/TESTING.md

 **Expected Results** \
 Each of the following links on the header navagetes to the coresponding page while user is on any of the pages in the web application (Home, :
 1. Campr navigates to "/login"
-2. Hopme navigates to "/home"
+2. Home navigates to "/home"
 3. About navigates to "/about"
 4. Login navigates to "/login"
 5. Register navigates to "/register"